php/php-langspec/spec/10-expressions.md

 *unary-expression* must designate a variable.

-*assignment-expression* must be an lvalue, a call to a function that returns a value byRef, or a *new-expression* (see comment below regarding this).
+*assignment-expression* must be an lvalue or a call to a function that returns a value byRef.

 **Semantics**